-The strategic orientations for 2030 are the result of a collective work led by the "Missions and Strategic Orientations" group.
-Their thinking was informed by the work of a hundred or so employees, students, graduates and experts from the academic and professional world who were asked to reflect on the School of tomorrow, the profession of teacher-researcher, the programmes and the ideal student experience.
+This reflection is the result of a collective effort by a hundred or so employees, students, graduates and experts from the academic and professional world who were asked to reflect on the School of tomorrow, the profession of professor-researcher, the programmes and the ideal student experience.

 EM Normandie does not claim to change the world, but rather to enlighten those who are committed to meeting the challenges facing humanity.
-Its rationale is therefore to inspire and train the generations of yesterday, today and tomorrow to become the actors of a sustainable world: free to think, free to learn, free to create.
+Its rationale is therefore to inspire and train the generations of yesterday, today and tomorrow to become actors in a sustainable world: free to think, free to learn, free to create.

-Today, in order to achieve this, it is more important than ever to place the student at the centre of developments and that it makes its contribution to a transformation of society that is attentive to societal and environmental issues.
+Today, to achieve this, it is more important than ever that the School places the student at the centre of developments and that it makes its contribution to a transformation of society that is attentive to societal and environmental issues.

 At its own level, EM Normandie must also be an actor in this sustainable world by inventing a new model: School for Good.
-This involves committing the organisation to a transformation of its model to have a positive environmental and societal impact by 2030 and to involve all stakeholders, employees, students, institutions and partners in this change.
+It is a matter of committing the organisation to transforming its model to have a positive societal and environmental impact by 2030 and involving all stakeholders, employees, students, institutions and partners in this change.

 Giving meaning to actions, placing coherence at the heart of performance and collectively supporting these changes are the cement of the Business School's strategic orientations.